Pay offer rejected

 The NASUWT has continued to seek an agreement through negotiation that meets the legitimate expectations of teachers in Jersey.

 “While the NASUWT recognises and welcomes that important improvements have been proposed to the pay award imposed on teachers earlier this year, the current offer is not acceptable."

-Read more in our press release and the buletin below...
+Read more in the bulletin below...